 Here are eight prayers to take you – and me – through Holy Week.
-There’s one for each day, beginning with Palm Sunday, and each of them is based on one of traditional Scripture readings given to that day in church lectionaries.
+There’s one for each day, beginning with Palm Sunday, and each of them is based on one of the traditional Scripture readings given on that day in church lectionaries.

 I give you thanks, for you are good, and your mercy is endless.